Generic Name: sumatriptan succinate

 (n = Number of headaches treated.)

-An estimate of the cumulative probability of a subject with a cluster headache obtaining relief after being treated with either Sumatriptan Injection or placebo is presented in Figure 1.
+An estimate of the cumulative probability of a patient with a cluster headache obtaining relief after being treated with either Sumatriptan Injection or placebo is presented in Figure 1.

 Other data suggest that treatment with Sumatriptan Injection is not associated with an increase in early recurrence of headache and has little effect on the incidence of later-occurring headaches (i.e., those occurring after 2, but before 18 or 24 hours).